1995parham-learning/1995parham-learning.github.io/content/Concepts/Model Context Protocol.md

 - **MCP Servers**: Lightweight programs that each expose specific capabilities through the standardized Model Context Protocol
 - **Local Data Sources**: Your computer’s files, databases, and services that MCP servers can securely access
 - **Remote Services**: External systems available over the internet (e.g., through APIs) that MCP servers can connect to

+## Core architecture

+The Model Context Protocol (MCP) is built on a flexible, extensible architecture that enables seamless communication between LLM applications and integrations.
+This document covers the core architectural components and concepts.